-- 1. The City Council hereby finds and certifies that the SEIR has been completed in compliance with CEQA and the CEQA Guidelines; that the SEIR adequately addresses the environmental issues of the Project; that the SEIR was presented to the City Council; that the City Council has reviewed and considered the information contained in the SEIR prior to approving the Project; and that the SEIR reflects the independent judgment and analysis of the City Council. - 2.
-The City Council hereby identifies the significant effects, adopts the mitigation measures, adopts the monitoring Mitigation Monitoring and Reporting Plan to be implemented for each mitigation measure, makes the findings, and adopts a statement of overriding considerations set forth in detail in the attached Exhibit A, which is incorporated in this Resolution by this reference.
-The statements, findings and determinations set forth in Exhibit A are based on the above certified SEIR and other information available to the City Council, and are made in compliance with Sections 15091, 15092, 15093, and 15096 of the CEQA Guidelines and Sections 21081 and 21081.6 of CEQA.
+- 1. The City Council, as the decision-making body for approval of the Special Development Permit and Development Agreement for the Project, has reviewed and considered the information contained in the SEIR and associated findings made by the City Council on April 19, 2016, and determines that they contain a complete an accurate reporting of the environmental impacts and mitigation strategies for the Project. - 2.
+The City Council hereby identifies the significant effects, adopts the mitigation measures, adopts the monitoring Mitigation Monitoring and Reporting Plan to be implemented for each mitigation measure, makes the findings, and adopts a statement of overriding considerations set forth in detail in the attached Exhibit A, which is incorporated in this

+Resolution by this reference.
+The statements, findings and determinations set forth in Exhibit A are based on the above certified SEIR and other information available to the City Council , and are made in compliance with Sections 15091, 15092, 15093, and 15096 of the CEQA Guidelines and Sections 21081 and 21081.6 of CEQA.

-a regular meeting held on , by the
+Adopted by the City Council at a 1 regular meeting held on, 2016, by y the following

-following vote:
+vote:

 AYES:

 NOES:

 ABSTAIN:

 ABSENT:

 RECUSAL:

 ATTEST: APPROVED:

 City Clerk Mayor

-(SEAL)
+(SEAL) •

 APPROVED AS TO FORM:

 City Attorney